-In Pardot, we use dynamic content to deliver different copy to different individuals based on the criteria we select.
+In Pardot, we use dynamic content to deliver different content to different individuals based on criteria we select.
 This feature is an effective means of personalizing your content to align with your personas’ needs and increase your overall conversions.

 For example, let’s say we have two job roles we’re targeting: sales leaders and marketing leaders.
 We would set a variation based on job title.

 We would create copy for variation A, set to only display when the prospect’s job title contains “sales.”
 We’d create different copy for variation B, set to display for titles that include “marketing.”
 Lastly, we make sure there’s default content for cases where neither condition is met.

 The idea is to create content that’s more relevant for each job title.
 However, we do more than segment by job title.